OI-wiki/i18n/docs/basic/binary.md

 ```

 ??? note
-    For the case where $n$ is a signed number, when you can guarantee $n\ge 0$ , `n >> 1` has fewer instructions than `n / 2`.
+    For the case where $n$ is a signed number, when $n\ge 0$ is guaranteed, `n >> 1` has fewer instructions than `n / 2`.

 Please note that the order we mention here is generalized.
 If the left or right side of an array meets a certain condition, and the other side does not, it can also be seen as an order (e.g. If the satisfying condition is regarded as $1$ and the unsatisfying condition is regarded as $0$ , at least it is ordered for this dimension in this condition).
 In other words, the binary search algorithm can be used to find the largest (smallest) value that satisfies a certain condition.

 What if we ask for the smallest maximum value that meets a certain condition (minimizing maximum value)?
 The first idea is to enumerate the "maximum value" as the answer from small to large, and then check whether it is legal.
-If the answer is monotonous, then you can use the binary search to find the answer faster.
+If the answer is monotonous, then you can use the binary search to find it faster.

 If you want to use the binary search algorithm to solve this "minimize maximum" problem, it needs to meet the following three conditions: